 WBT enables you to deliver knowledge checks online with automated grading and feedback.
 And, depending on the web-based training authoring tool you choose, you can gain access to a wide selection of quiz types.
 For example, iSpring Suite’s authoring toolkit contains a QuizMaker feature that gives you 14 quiz types for the ultimate flexibility:

-To delve deeper into the course creation process, read our guide on how to make eLearning courses.
+To delve deeper into the course creation process, read our guide on how to make online eLearning courses.

 Step 6.
 Test quality assurance